Prague

 Day trips to the surroundings

 If you visit Prague, the surrounding area offers many opportunities for interesting day trips.
 One option is a visit to the charming town of Kutná Hora, known for its impressive architecture and rich history.
 Here you can visit the famous Sedlec Ossuary, a chapel decorated with the bones of over 40,000 people.
 Also worth seeing is the St. Barbara's Cathedral, an imposing example of Gothic architecture.
-Additionally, a Trip to the picturesque landscape of Český ráj is recommended, where you can discover bizarre rock formations and impressive castle ruins.
+Additionally, a Trip to the picturesque landscape of Český ráj is recommended, where you can discover bizarre Rock formations and impressive castle ruins.
 The area around Prague is rich in fascinating places that will enhance your stay in the Czech capital.

 Anzeige